danieleprimavera/IoT/README.md

 # IoT
-Here you can find all my project about Internet of Things course.
+Here you can find all my project about Internet of Things university course.